ghc-proposals/ghc-proposals/proposals/0723-qualified-strings.rst

 .. sectnum::
 .. contents::

-This proposal proposes extending ``-XQualifiedDo`` to literal strings, to enable more ergonomic and more powerful syntax than ``OverloadedStrings``.
-Another way to view this proposal would be extending ``-XRebindableSyntax`` to literal strings, but only within a local scope.
+This proposal proposes replicating ``-XQualifiedDo`` for literal strings, to enable more ergonomic and more powerful syntax than ``OverloadedStrings``.
+Another way to view this proposal would be replicating ``-XRebindableSyntax`` for literal strings, but only within a local scope.

 See also: